secretstartups/handbook/hiring/conducting-a-gitlab-interview/index.html.md

 * Be aware of the kinds of questions you can and can't ask.
 For example, if there is a gap in employment history on a CV, you **may** ask the candidate what they did during that time to keep their skills current.
 You may not ask why they were absent from work as it may be related to a medical or family issue, which is protected information.
 * Refrain from asking any questions related to protected classes (for example: age, race, religion, sexual orientation, marital status, pregnancy status)
 * Protected classes differ based on the country of the candidate
-* To find out more about discrimination laws specific to the country of a candidate you're interviewing, you can reach out to the legal and/or recruiting team
+* To find out more about discrimination laws specific to the country of a candidate you're interviewing, you can reach out to the legal and/or talent acquisition team
 * Asking questions related to any of the protected classes is not only illegal, but shouldn’t be asked to determine if someone is qualified for a role
     * Some examples of illegal interview questions include:
         * So you mentioned you live with your partner earlier, are you married?